 The 133 feet majestic statue of most revered Tamil philosopher and poet, Thiruvalluvar stands proudly adjacent to the Vivekananda Rock.
 The pedestal is symbolic of the 38 chapters of virtue in the literary book Thirukkural.
 The 133 feet statue symbolizes the 133 chapters of the book.
 The famous destination holds a lot of cultural importance in Tamilnadu.

-Gandhi Mandapam- A tribute to father of the nation.
+Gandhi Mandapam- A tribute to the father of the nation.

-The picturesque beach is located on the confluence of Arabian Sea, Bay of Bengal and the Indian Ocean.
-The hue changing beach with different coloured sand with the breathtaking views of the sunset and sunrise make it one of the must-visit tourist attractions in India.
+The picturesque beach is located on the confluence of the Arabian Sea, Bay of Bengal, and the Indian Ocean.
+The hue changing beach with different colored sand with the breathtaking views of the sunset and sunrise make it one of the must-visit tourist attractions in India.
 The panoramic view of the beach, the lighthouse, and the Vivekananda rock leave you dumbstruck.